Discover how to stop any new acne

 positioning and allergy reactions.

-Microdermabrasion is an acne
+Microdermabrasion is an

-and enhances new cell growth.
-Microdermabrasion is
+stimulates and enhances new cell growth.

-effective only with mild scarring.
+Microdermabrasion is effective only with mild

 Laser